moinwiki/moin/docs/intro/glossary.rst

       navigation).

    wiki engine
-      A software used to run a wiki site.
+      Software used to run a wiki site.

    wiki farm
       Running multiple wikis together on one server.
-Often, there is some shared, common configuration used (inherited) by all wikis, so that the individual wiki's configuration becomes rather small.
+Often, there is some shared, common configuration used (inherited) by all wikis, so each individual wiki's configuration becomes rather small.

    wiki instance
       All configuration and data related to a single wiki.